Food connects

 Perhaps a space for listening – more than for talking.

-In any case, you need a good table where you'll be happy to sit as long as the others are there.
+In any case, you need a good table where you'll want to stay as long as the others are there too.

 Your ideas for the Connecting Humans Dinner